TheBeardofKnowledge/Scripts-from-my-videos/ThisShouldBeAscript/readme.md

-Have you ever watched a tech tips video with a bunch of steps and though... "that should just be a script".
-I did, and now you can use them as well.
+Have you ever watched a tech tips video with a bunch of steps and thoughto to yourself...
+"I'm not doing all that, this should just be a script".
+So, I did, and now you can use them as well.

  Please subscribe to my YouTube channel, I would greatly appreciate it! https://www.youtube.com/@thebeardofknowledge